Let’s discover ways to drive traffic to the older content on your site.

 Given the ephemeral nature of the internet — from breaking news to memes to reader attention spans — it feels like we, as online publishers, are pushed to keep pace with the web, writing post after post each day.

-You’ve got handy tools in the dashboard to promote your older content, from the Archives Widget to the Categories Widget.
+You’ve got handy tools on WordPress.com to promote your older content, including the Archives Widget and the Categories Widget.
 But let’s look beyond these and discover other ways to drive traffic to your archives.

-Similarly, you can create a “Best Of” page and curate a shortlist of your favorite and most popular posts, then add the page to your menu.
+You can create a “Best Of” page and curate a shortlist of your favorite and most popular posts, then add the page to your menu, as I’ve done on my personal website.
 The Top Posts & Pages Widget may generate a similar list for you, but if you want more control over your selections — and want to display this list on its own page rather than your sidebar — this is a simple way to do it.
 (For users who like tinkering with shortcodes, consider the Display Posts Shortcode: using various shortcode options, you can fine-tune the posts you want to display on a page, too.)